© Helen Creagh for Auckland Therapy Blog, 29 January 2019

 It helps to be aware of two major obstacles to responding to our partner’s bids for attention.

 The first is the wireless world.
-Most of us know that engaging with screens can be a significant distraction and even an addiction.
+Most of us know that engaging with screens can be a significant distraction.
 Our brains are ‘wired’ to respond to the dopamine that is released during screen time and to want more of it.
 However, this does not foster relationships.
 In truth, it can be a significant contributor to relationship breakdown.
 A conscious effort is needed to put our partner’s bids first and put our screens down.

 The second is when a bid is disguised in negativity or criticism.
 Bids like these can be very hard to attune to because often we react to the delivery rather than the message.
 Many complaints and criticisms disguise a want or a need, a bid, a desire for attention.
 When our partner says, “I see as usual you are expressing your common genetic heritage with a potato, while I do all the cooking (sigh and eye roll)”, it is not so easy to see beyond the criticism and respond to the underlying bid, for example, “Is there something you need me to do?”.